blakadder/blog/_posts/2022-09-04-cheapest-tuya-human-presence-sensor.md

 ## Is it worth it?

 First of all, it's too damn big for no reason.
 The mmWave radar used has sensitivity options than Tuya doesn't give access to.
+Check out the video from [Andreas Spiess](https://youtu.be/dAzHXpP3FcI) to see all the possibilities.

 The polling delay of 3 seconds between events is the final nail in the coffin.